Will Automation Take Away Jobs In Singapore?

 Senior managements of MNCs were staffed with expatriates from the home country and Changi Business Park was given the dubious title of “Changalore Business Park”.

-Fast forward to 2017, we are soon going to be lamenting another type of “talents” taking away our jobs.
+Fast forward to today, we are soon going to be lamenting another type of “talents” taking away our jobs.
+But in this scenario, we’re looking at automation potentially being the talent that ends up replacing us.

 According to a study by Oxford University, more than 700 occupations are at risk of computer automation.